-- A private practice may charge higher fees, especially if specialists have many years of experience or are popular with a large clientele.
+- Be aware of fees.
+A private practice may charge higher fees, especially if specialists have many years of experience or are popular with a large clientele.

 - Know that reputation influences cost.
 A private practitioner may be worth the additional costs if you are seeking a particular therapist or psychologist based on their reputation.
-You may also experience greater confidentiality.
+You may also experience greater confidentiality in this case.

-- Community clinics or counseling apps may be less costly, offering more affordable therapy options that charge flat fees per session or a monthly subscription fee.
+- Try community resources.
+Community clinics or counseling apps may be less costly, offering more affordable therapy options that charge flat fees per session or a monthly subscription fee.

-- Group therapies may be less costly than individual therapy.
+- Try group therapy.
+Group therapies may be less costly than individual therapy.
 They may also introduce you to communities of people who share your concerns and may understand what you’re going through.

 - Stay in your coverage network.
 Check with your insurance company before you see a specialist to make sure your provider is within your coverage network.
 Out-of-network professionals will cost you more out of pocket.

 - Ask about paying on a sliding scale.
-Many therapists and psychologists both offer sliding fees if you don’t have insurance to help you afford your treatment.
+Many therapists and psychologists offer sliding fees if you don’t have insurance to help you afford your treatment.

-Ultimately, choosing between a psychologist or a therapist ultimately depends on your needs and overall goals.
+Ultimately, choosing between a psychologist or a therapist depends on your needs and overall goals.
 Either type of mental health professional can help you establish and achieve therapy goals.